Karem1986/Webshop1/PLAN.md

 [x] model & migration

 Add Relationships(separate migration)
-1. Write a migration to add the foreign keys[x] //Model is in plural!!!
+1. Write a migration to add the foreign keys[x] //Model is in plural in migration files!!!
 2. Add the relations to our sequelize models:
 > Product belongsTo order
 >Orders hasMany products-->productId on orders[x]